Four Year Undergraduate Plan

 - Any additional uncompleted degree requirements as indicated on the Degree Guide

-It is important that fourth year students check in with Elizabeth early in the academic year to ensure that there are no surprises that will prevent them from graduating.
-A quick email with the student’s ID number and request is sufficient – Elizabeth is happy to review the degree guide and correspond by email.
-Students are, of course, welcome to make an appointment to talk in person.
+It is important that fourth year students check in with their advisor early in the academic year to ensure that there are no surprises that will prevent them from graduating.

 By the fourth week of their final term of study, students will apply for their degree on Duckweb.
 This is the final step that informs the University that the student is completing their course of study and is ready to receive their diploma.
 Students may complete their degree in Fall, Winter, Spring or Summer term depending on their needs.
 The Commencement Ceremony for all four terms is held in mid-June of each year.